shakfu/py-js/README.md

 make projects
 ```

-Look at the `Makefile` and the root `CMakeLists.txt` for further build options.
+Look at the `Makefile` and the root `CMakeLists.txt` for further specialized build options.

 After doing the above, the recommended iterative development workflow is to make changes to the source code in the respective project and then `cd py-js/build` and `cmake --build .`.
 This will cause cmake to only build modified projects efficiently.